nativeanish/Twitter-Dapp/README.md

 (6) Answering to <b>some big and universal questions!
 How decentralization will help to solve the major issues listed above?
 And how the second diagram will solve the problem?</b>

-<b>If you have any suggestion or change you think it should be made then you can make a pull request or DM me on Github or Discord </b>
+<b>If you have any suggestion or change you think should be made then you can make a pull request or DM me on Github or Discord </b>